Lori Trahan: Political positions

 On March 28, 2019, Trahan voted to protect transgender troops from the Trump Administration's ban on transgender people serving in the military.

-On February 7, 2019, Trahan became an original cosponsor of the Green New Deal.

 In October 2022, Trahan introduced the Stop Online Suicide Assistance Forums Act, a bill that would make it a crime to use "the mail or interstate communication to intentionally assist another individual in taking that individual's own life".
 The bill was a bipartisan effort that included representatives Chris Stewart, Mike Carey and Katie Porter.

 In January 2023, Trahan was one of 13 cosponsors of an amendment to the Constitution of the United States extending the right to vote to citizens sixteen years of age or older.

-Syria
+Environment

+As of September 2026, Trahan received a score of 97% by the League of Conservation Voters for her votes on environment and climate bills during her tenure.
+In 2023 she received a 100% score awarded by the Environmental League of Massachusetts Action Fund.
+She has voted in favor of a majority of pro-environmental bills, with the exception of bills related to increased environmental regulation or evaluation of data centers and their construction.
+On February 7, 2019, Trahan became an original cosponsor of the Green New Deal.
+In 2020, she voted to support amendment H.R.
+7608, which proposed funding cuts to the EPA.
+The amendment eventually failed to pass in the House.